 It is important to remember that the pulmonary arteries carry deoxygenated blood and the pulmonary veins carry oxygenated blood, this is the opposite of the arteries and veins in the rest of the body and is commonly tested.

 THORACIC CAGE: The thoracic cage is made up of ribs (12 on each side) joined to the sternum anteriorly and wrapping around posteriorly to the spine.
 The rigidity provided by the ribs is vital to ventilation, as the diaphragm would not be able to draw air into the lungs without a solid structure to pull against.

-MUSCLES OF RESPIRATION: The muscles of respiration include the muscles between the ribs (intercostals) and the diaphragm, which is the main muscle of respiration.
+MUSCLES OF RESPIRATION: The muscles of respiration include the muscles between the ribs (intercostals) and the diaphragm, which is the primary muscle of respiration.

-the intercostal muscles lie between the ribs and pull the ribs together, helping to shrink the size of the chest cavity and make the exhalation of air easier.
-Along with the ribs they form the chest wall, which protects the organs.
+The intercostal muscles lie between the ribs and pull the ribs together, helping to shrink the size of the chest cavity and making the exhalation of air easier.
+Along with the ribs, they form the chest wall, which protects the organs.

-The muscles of the neck and back also assist with respiration, but they help with inspiration in cases where massive airflow is needed, not during normal respiration at rest.
+The neck and back muscles also assist with respiration, but they help with inspiration in cases where massive airflow is needed, not during normal respiration at rest.

 The diaphragm is controlled by both the autonomic and voluntary nervous systems.
 This allows the respiratory rate to vary automatically based on the blood concentrations of CO2 and Oxygen that the brainstem senses while also allowing you to speed up or slow your respiratory rate at will.
 All nerve signals to the diaphragm go through the phrenic nerve, which comes from the nerve roots of the cervical spine.

-The mediastinum is the center of the thoracic cavity which lies between the two lungs.
-It contains several structures, those involved in the respiratory system are the; heart, trachea, and great vessels (Aorta, pulmonary vessels, vena cava).
+The mediastinum is the center of the thoracic cavity, which lies between the two lungs containing several structures.
+Those involved in the respiratory system are the; heart, trachea, and great vessels (Aorta, pulmonary vessels, vena cava).